 By extension, having a Plan B applies to your career as well.
 I’ve seen too many people put all of their eggs in one basket and think that nothing could possibly go awry with the company where they have been employed for many years.

 You’ll be glad to be in the position of having a Plan B in the event of a disaster within your company as you step right over into your next position.
-You can see the value of having a Plan B in the IT project planning process.
 You’ll always be one step ahead of your project team by anticipating that things may go wrong and planning for them accordingly.